dev-virous/VerbiAI/README.md

 - Translates text from one language to another.
 - Detects the source language if not provided.
 - Returns translations in a structured JSON format.
+- Utilizes AI models from Facebook for high-quality translations.

 ## Installation